703 – Transportation

 Reporting Failure to Stop Incidents.
 All bus drivers shall report any vehicle which fails to stop for a bus when warning lights are flashing and the stop arm extended.
 District officials shall report said violations to law enforcement officials.

 Contracting.
 The District’s policy is to contract with a private party for providing transportation services.
-Such contract shall be on an annual basis, shall be in writing, may be terminated upon 90 days notice, and shall comply with other requirements outlined by law for private transportation services.
+Such contract shall be on an annual basis, or multi-year with board approval, shall be in writing, may be terminated upon 90 days’ notice, and shall comply with other requirements outlined by law for private transportation services.
 Every person in charge of a vehicle shall be at all times subject to District policies, rules and regulations governing the protection of students.

 Video Cameras.
 Video cameras may be placed on school buses to monitor student behavior and driver conduct.
 The video shall be treated as confidential when and to the extent required by applicable law.
 The film may be used as evidence in a student or employee disciplinary proceeding.
 The administration shall adopt regulations regarding use of video cameras and the corresponding film.